 The holidays bring an extra focus to the needs of non-profits and now is a great time to get your family involved in volunteer efforts.
-However, Oklahoma City's charities need help year-round.
+However, Oklahoma City’s charities need help year-round.
 Make a commitment this Thanksgiving to take on a volunteer responsibility even after the holiday season is over at any of these incredible charities.
-Click here to see our large list of volunteer opportunities for families or here for 8 great places to volunteer this holiday season.

 Why We Love It: Positive Tomorrows is a school for children facing the challenges of homelessness.
 The school works to meet the unique needs of their students and remove barriers both academically and socially.
 Volunteers can help with afterschool activities, lunch, classroom reading times and more.
 Families can help by hosting a donation drive for much-needed items including classroom snacks, food for the school lunch program, personal care items, clothing and school supplies.
 You can even shop from teachers’ wish lists on Amazon.
 Or, your family could cook up a meal for the monthly parent support group or craft some themed snacks for Family Movie Fridays.
 On-site volunteers must be at least 16 years old and accompanied by an adult (exceptions are made for high school seniors).